deluxebrain/ansible-role-python/README.md

 ## Development Installation

-The included files, `requirements-dev.txt` and `requirements.txt` install development and production dependencies accordingly.

-The included Makefile includes several targets related to the installation of the development environment and the management of the development process.
+Packages are split into development and production dependencies, which are managed through the included files `requirements-dev.txt` and `requirements.txt` respectively.

-Packages are managed through the `pip-tools` suite.
-This, and other development requirements, are installed through the `requirements-dev.txt` file.
+Production packages are managed through the `pip-tools` suite, which installs and synchronizes the project dependencies through the included `requirements.in` file.

 ```sh
 # Create project virtual environment